plucero17/OpenSeeFace-OpenVINO/README.md

 For expression detection, [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) is used.

-Face detection is done using a custom heatmap regression based face detection model or RetinaFace.
+Face detection is done using a custom heatmap regression based face detection model.

-    @inproceedings{deng2019retinaface,
-      title={RetinaFace: Single-stage Dense Face Localisation in the Wild}, author={Deng, Jiankang and Guo, Jia and Yuxiang, Zhou and Jinke Yu and Irene Kotsia and Zafeiriou, Stefanos}, booktitle={arxiv},
-      year={2019}
-    }

-RetinaFace detection is based on [this](https://github.com/biubug6/Pytorch_Retinaface) implementation.
-The pretrained model was modified to remove unnecessary landmark detection and converted to ONNX format for a resolution of 640x640.

 # Thanks!